 Midterm evaluations serve as a first draft of the final evaluation.
-The Practicum Instructor is responsible for the finalized evaluation though both the student and the Practicum Instructor contribute content.
-The final evaluation is a permanent part of the student's educational record and may be requested for release to state licensing boards, Doctor of Philosophy programs, and/ or governmental security clearance applications.
+The Practicum Instructor is responsible for the finalized evaluation though both the Practicum Instructor and student contribute content.
+The final evaluation is a permanent part of the student's educational record and may be requested for release to state licensing boards, Doctor of Philosophy programs, and/or governmental security clearance applications.
 Final evaluations are due to the OFE when the student completes their internship.
 Examples of the different evaluation tools for each level are available in Section 7: Forms for use in supervision and reference.